 Wondering how to get a nursing job or land your dream travel nursing contract?
 To start, you’ll need a resume that stands out!
 Writing your travel nurse resume can feel daunting, we get it!
-To help you combat these fears we’ve created a comprehensive guide to perfecting your travel nurse resume!
-We’ve highlighted the most important parts to include in your resume and we’ll walk you through what agencies are looking for in an ideal travel nurse resume.
+To help you we’ve created a comprehensive guide to perfecting your travel nurse resume.
+We’ve highlighted the most important parts to include in your resume.
+We’ll walk you through what agencies are looking for in an ideal travel nurse resume.

 Less Is More

-It’s important to remember that the hiring process of agency nursing is much different than staff nursing, even down to the format of your travel nurse resume.
-While hospitals want a play-by-play of the different procedures, cases and skills performed, that isn’t necessary for an agency nursing resume.
+It’s important to remember that the hiring process of an agency nurse is much different.
+Even down to the format of your travel nurse resume.

-Your agency nursing resume ultimately is the foundation for creating the rest of your travelnurse profile, so only the basics are necessary.
-You know the old saying, “less is more”—I think those people were agency recruiters. ?
-The information needed from your resume is going to be pretty standard from agency to agency, keep this updated to make future application processes easier.
+Your agency resume is the foundation for creating the rest of your travel nurse profile.
+Only the basics are necessary.
+The old saying, “less is more” rings true.
+The information needed in your resume is going to be pretty standard from agency to agency.
+Keep this updated to make future application processes easier.